 Businesses of any size can benefit from using security technology.
-Cybersecurity protects systems connected through the internet from online cyber attacks, using hardware, data, and software programs.
+Cybersecurity protects systems connected through the internet from online cyber-attacks, using hardware, data, and software programs.
+Small business network security is important and is a necessity to obtain.

 However, for medium-sized and smaller businesses, picking the correct technology is imperative.
 As artificial intelligence becomes more advanced and centralized management plays a key role, top cybersecurity companies are creating new and better products.